-What Is Live Betting?
+What is Live Betting?

-Figure 3 below shows the top part of the submenu for a Houston vs. Memphis college football game midway through the second quarter.
+Figure 3 below shows the top part of the sub-menu for a Houston vs. Memphis college football game midway through the second quarter.

 With in-game betting, first-half and quarter lines are often still available (depending on the stage of the game), but so are additional props like the outcome of the next play, next drive, and so on.

-The Advantages of Live Betting
+Live Betting Advantages

-The Drawbacks of Live Betting
+Live Betting Disadvantages